Wesley1808/ServerCore/README.md

     # (Default = false) Can significantly reduce time spent on mobspawning, but isn't as accurate as vanilla on biome borders.
     # This may cause mobs from another biome to spawn a few blocks across a biome border (this does not affect structure spawning!).
     fast_biome_lookups = false
+    # (Default = false) Fluid random ticks, like lava spreading fire, are run twice each game tick.
+    # Enabling this will cancel the 'duplicate' second fluid tick, but this may cause slight behavior changes.
+    cancel_duplicate_fluid_ticks = false

 # Allows you to disable specific commands and modify the way some of them are formatted.
 [commands]